 How to Treat Vomiting in Cats

-As soon as your cat vomits for the first time, withhold his food for 24 hours.
+As soon as your cat vomits for the first time, withhold his food for 24 hours and monitor your cat’s behavior.
 Make sure to continue feeding him water throughout the duration of this period.
 Do not try to reintroduce food too quickly for this can cause vomiting to occur once again.
 In order to prevent your cat from getting sick, try feeding him bland food such as rice or boiled potatoes.
 If your cat seems to be adjusting well, you can then try and reintroduce his normal diet.
 If he is allergic to a particular ingredient, they may need to have a complete change in diet.

-If the vomiting is caused by a bacteria, your cat will need to be tested by a veterinarian.
+If the vomiting is caused by bacteria, your cat will need to be tested by a veterinarian.
 From there, the vet will be able to diagnose the issue and prescribe an antibiotic for your kitty.
-If the intestines have been damaged in any way due to the excessive vomiting, your vet may also prescribe an antibiotic to prevent bacteria from forming.
+If the intestines have been damaged in any way due to the excessive vomiting, your vet may also prescribe an antibiotic to prevent bad bacteria from forming in the intestinal tract.
 Other medications can also be used if the cat’s vomiting is consistent.
 Normally in this situation, if a cat has become dehydrated, he may also need intravenous fluids.

 If your cat is suffering from a more serious condition, your vet will need to do further testing specific to those issues.
 Depending on your cat’s problem, he may need an extensive treatment plan to help him get back to normal.
 The best thing you can do as his owner is to take him to the vet at the very onset of symptoms and follow all instructions as closely as possible.